cavalryjim/agilephd_blog/content/posts/zero_knowledge_proof_example.md

 ### The Code

 As a note, this code could be utilized in any coding environment but I would recommend a Jupyter Notebook.
+A version of the code mentioned in this post can be viewed on [GitHub](https://github.com/cavalryjim/zkp_example).

 This class contains two balls and methods to shuffle them and verify their order.